 And, perhaps most miraculous of all, you don’t have to do anything to bring this state about and extend it to your brothers and sisters.
 Both the gift and the means to extend it are already given to you.
 All the course does is gently remind you of this fact.

 That’s a nice outcome but it’s important to remember that A Course in Miracles is not for everyone.
 There are a lot of ways to have experiences that open our hearts and transform our outlook on living.
-Psychotherapy, pharmaceuticals, traditional religious practices, meditation, running, Bohm dialogue . . .
+Psychotherapy, entheogens, traditional religious practices, meditation, running, Bohm dialogue . . .

+There are many roads, none of them royal.
 The question is one of what fits, and what fits is always a question of what works and, again, what works is what helps.

 If we want to know what works, then we have to know what problem we are trying to solve or what question we are trying to answer.
 If we want X, does spiritual practice Y bring X closer?
 If yes, then Y is helpful and merits our attention and effort.
 If no, then we need to shake the dust off our sandals and try another town.